awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-autoscaling.md

                "InstanceType":"m3.large",
                "MinInstanceCount":1,
                "MaxInstanceCount":1,
-               "IamInstanceProfileName":"the name of the instance IAM role you created" }
+               "IamInstanceProfileName":"the name of the instance IAM role you created", "SubnetId":"{{ subnetId }}"
+            }
          },
          {